Powering critical infrastructure in the developing world with affordable and reliable solar.

 1.2 billion people lack access to electricity.
-In countries like Nepal, 70% of the population technically has access, but nearly 100% are susceptible to frequent power outages that often last up to 17 hours every day.
+In countries like Nepal, 70% of the population technically has access, but nearly 100% are susceptible to frequent power outages that often last for the majority of the day.

 Electricity is fundamental to improving quality of life: